MotazMohd/garage-analysis/README.md

 - Claim intake linked to job cards, policies, and insurer partners
 - Automated approvals, communications, and financial recovery tracking
 - 📄 See `Tasks/InsuranceClaimsModulePlan/` for three-sprint roadmap and deliverables

+### 🔹 18.
+Inter-Garage Collaboration
+- Trusted partner network for sharing parts, tools, and specialty services
+- Governed request, logistics, and settlement workflows across garages
+- 📄 See `Tasks/InterGarageCollaborationModulePlan/` for three-sprint roadmap and deliverables